tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 induced by the lattice mismatch with the reference lattice which in this case is :math:`Al_{0.2}Ga_{0.8}N` .
 In order to avoid a free standing device we may want to freeze a surface.
 With the Boundary type ``Clamp`` we fix, in this case, the region Base.

-The third part is simply Simulation ``{solve = elasticity}`` where the default name ``elasticity`` is used.
-By default, files for 3D system are written in *vtu* format which can be read from Paraview.
-Output data about strain are shown below.

 .. _fig.elasticity01: